-My name really is Kim Bongiorno.
-I am a freelance writer, author, blogger, public speaker, and consultant.
+Kim Bongiorno is a freelance writer, author, blogger, public speaker, and consultant.

-I have been published in twelve books, have completed another, am writing a new one now, have more novel ideas waiting in the wings for me to get to, and am always interested in pitching stories for fiction and non-fiction anthologies.
+Kim has been published in twelve books, has completed another, is writing a new one now, has more novel ideas waiting in the wings for her to get to, and is always interested in pitching stories for fiction and non-fiction anthologies.

 Will Work for Apples, April 2019